Medirectory/medirectory/README.md

     `go run db/parsing/csvRun.go medirectory_development [CSV FILE]`

-* Match providers and organizations using a heuristic algorithm
+* Match providers and organizations and create database associations; this uses a heuristic algorithm, and should be considered suitable only for testing and demonstration purposes

     `bundle exec rake medirectory:match_providers_organizations`

-* Optionally download the [Physicial Compare data file](https://data.medicare.gov/data/physician-compare) and load it, replacing [CSV FILE] with the actual file name
+* Optionally download the [Physical Compare data file](https://data.medicare.gov/data/physician-compare) and load it, replacing [CSV FILE] with the actual file name; this adds more associations between providers and organizations

     `bundle exec rake medirectory:add_physician_compare_data FILE='[CSV FILE]'`

-* Populate the search indexes; this may take some time
+* Populate the search indexes, which allow for rapid processing of search queries; this may take some time

     `bundle exec rake medirectory:populate_search`

-* Populate Electronic Service Information with synthetic data
+* Populate Electronic Service Information with synthetic data; this creates a fake Direct email address for all providers, and should be considered suitable only for testing and demonstration purposes

     `bundle exec rake medirectory:populate_electronic_services`

-* Set up geospatial search indexes
+* Set up geospatial search indexes; this allows for location based searching

     `bundle exec rake medirectory:load_zip_codes`